-When it comes to vegetable gardening, a few people think of garlic and onions.
+Regarding vegetable gardening, a few people think of garlic and onions.
 They are the easiest to grow with almost no care.
 Plant them in the fall and leave them alone.
-They will do their thing all winter and spring, and then you will have a harvest.
+They will do their thing all winter and spring, and you will have a harvest.
 You can even go on vacation with no worries.
-They do take some time from planting to harvest, but in the end, it is all worthwhile, especially when you spend no extra effort.
+They do take some time from planting to harvest, but it is all worthwhile in the end, especially when you spend no extra effort.

 Herbs are also easy to add to a vegetable garden.
 Some of them are perennial such as oregano and thyme.
 Other are annual such as parsley, cilantro, and celery.
 (If you consider celery an herb, that is)

 Many herbs do well in central Texas, such as rosemary, lavender, sage, tarragon, and Mexican marigold.
 You need to baby them during the first year of planting, then let them be.